 District of Columbia All graduates of non-ABA-approved law schools must have successfully completed at least 26 semester hours of study in subjects tested on the bar examination in a law school that at the time of such study was ABA-approved.
 All such 26 semester hours shall be earned in courses of study, each of which is substantially concentrated on a single tested subject.
 Classes that began before March 1, 2016, will count toward this total if they were in subjects tested on the DC bar exam through February 2016.
 Classes beginning after March 1, 2016, will count toward the total if they are in subjects tested on the Uniform Bar Examination.

-Florida Applicants who have an LLM from an ABA-accredited law school that meets the board’s curricular criteria may, after 2 years active practice in another jurisdiction (District of Columbia or other states in the United States or in federal courts in the United States or its territories, possessions, or protectorates) in which applicant has been duly admitted, the applicant may file a representative compilation of work product for evaluation by the board.
+Florida Applicants who have an LLM from an ABA-accredited law school that meets the board’s curricular criteria may, after 2 years active practice in another jurisdiction (District of Columbia or other states in the United States or in federal courts in the United States or its territories, possessions, or protectorates) in which the applicant has been duly admitted, file a representative compilation of work product for evaluation by the board.
 If the applicant does not have a qualifying LLM, the applicant must first practice law for 5 years in another jurisdiction as described above before being eligible to submit a representative compilation of work product for review.

 Hawaii Graduates of a non-ABA-approved law school who have been admitted to practice in another state shall be eligible for examination and admission if they have actively practiced law in that state for 5 of the 6 years immediately prior to application.